redneckz-data-science-lab/GettingAndCleaningData_CourseProject/CodeBook.md

     4. SITTING
     5. STANDING
     6. LAYING
-3. tBodyAcc-mean()-X: double: see features_info.txt for description
+3. tBodyAcc-mean()-X: double: see features_info.txt for description.
-4. tBodyAcc-mean()-Y: double: see features_info.txt for description
+4. tBodyAcc-mean()-Y: double: see features_info.txt for description.
-5. tBodyAcc-mean()-Z: double: see features_info.txt for description
+5. tBodyAcc-mean()-Z: double: see features_info.txt for description.
-6. tBodyAcc-std()-X: double: see features_info.txt for description
+6. tBodyAcc-std()-X: double: see features_info.txt for description.
-7. tBodyAcc-std()-Y: double: see features_info.txt for description
+7. tBodyAcc-std()-Y: double: see features_info.txt for description.
-8. tBodyAcc-std()-Z: double: see features_info.txt for description
+8. tBodyAcc-std()-Z: double: see features_info.txt for description.
-9. tGravityAcc-mean()-X: double: see features_info.txt for description
+9. tGravityAcc-mean()-X: double: see features_info.txt for description.
-10. tGravityAcc-mean()-Y: double: see features_info.txt for description
+10. tGravityAcc-mean()-Y: double: see features_info.txt for description.
-11. tGravityAcc-mean()-Z: double: see features_info.txt for description
+11. tGravityAcc-mean()-Z: double: see features_info.txt for description.
-12. tGravityAcc-std()-X: double: see features_info.txt for description
+12. tGravityAcc-std()-X: double: see features_info.txt for description.
-13. tGravityAcc-std()-Y: double: see features_info.txt for description
+13. tGravityAcc-std()-Y: double: see features_info.txt for description.
-14. tGravityAcc-std()-Z: double: see features_info.txt for description
+14. tGravityAcc-std()-Z: double: see features_info.txt for description.
-15. tBodyAccJerk-mean()-X: double: see features_info.txt for description
+15. tBodyAccJerk-mean()-X: double: see features_info.txt for description.
-16. tBodyAccJerk-mean()-Y: double: see features_info.txt for description
+16. tBodyAccJerk-mean()-Y: double: see features_info.txt for description.
-17. tBodyAccJerk-mean()-Z: double: see features_info.txt for description
+17. tBodyAccJerk-mean()-Z: double: see features_info.txt for description.
-18. tBodyAccJerk-std()-X: double: see features_info.txt for description
+18. tBodyAccJerk-std()-X: double: see features_info.txt for description.
-19. tBodyAccJerk-std()-Y: double: see features_info.txt for description
+19. tBodyAccJerk-std()-Y: double: see features_info.txt for description.
-20. tBodyAccJerk-std()-Z: double: see features_info.txt for description
+20. tBodyAccJerk-std()-Z: double: see features_info.txt for description.
-21. tBodyGyro-mean()-X: double: see features_info.txt for description
+21. tBodyGyro-mean()-X: double: see features_info.txt for description.
-22. tBodyGyro-mean()-Y: double: see features_info.txt for description
+22. tBodyGyro-mean()-Y: double: see features_info.txt for description.
-23. tBodyGyro-mean()-Z: double: see features_info.txt for description
+23. tBodyGyro-mean()-Z: double: see features_info.txt for description.
-24. tBodyGyro-std()-X: double: see features_info.txt for description
+24. tBodyGyro-std()-X: double: see features_info.txt for description.
-25. tBodyGyro-std()-Y: double: see features_info.txt for description
+25. tBodyGyro-std()-Y: double: see features_info.txt for description.
-26. tBodyGyro-std()-Z: double: see features_info.txt for description
+26. tBodyGyro-std()-Z: double: see features_info.txt for description.
-27. tBodyGyroJerk-mean()-X: double: see features_info.txt for description
+27. tBodyGyroJerk-mean()-X: double: see features_info.txt for description.
-28. tBodyGyroJerk-mean()-Y: double: see features_info.txt for description
+28. tBodyGyroJerk-mean()-Y: double: see features_info.txt for description.
-29. tBodyGyroJerk-mean()-Z: double: see features_info.txt for description
+29. tBodyGyroJerk-mean()-Z: double: see features_info.txt for description.
-30. tBodyGyroJerk-std()-X: double: see features_info.txt for description
+30. tBodyGyroJerk-std()-X: double: see features_info.txt for description.
-31. tBodyGyroJerk-std()-Y: double: see features_info.txt for description
+31. tBodyGyroJerk-std()-Y: double: see features_info.txt for description.
-32. tBodyGyroJerk-std()-Z: double: see features_info.txt for description
+32. tBodyGyroJerk-std()-Z: double: see features_info.txt for description.
-33. fBodyAcc-mean()-X: double: see features_info.txt for description
+33. fBodyAcc-mean()-X: double: see features_info.txt for description.
-34. fBodyAcc-mean()-Y: double: see features_info.txt for description
+34. fBodyAcc-mean()-Y: double: see features_info.txt for description.
-35. fBodyAcc-mean()-Z: double: see features_info.txt for description
+35. fBodyAcc-mean()-Z: double: see features_info.txt for description.
-36. fBodyAcc-std()-X: double: see features_info.txt for description
+36. fBodyAcc-std()-X: double: see features_info.txt for description.
-37. fBodyAcc-std()-Y: double: see features_info.txt for description
+37. fBodyAcc-std()-Y: double: see features_info.txt for description.
-38. fBodyAcc-std()-Z: double: see features_info.txt for description
+38. fBodyAcc-std()-Z: double: see features_info.txt for description.
-39. fBodyAccJerk-mean()-X: double: see features_info.txt for description
+39. fBodyAccJerk-mean()-X: double: see features_info.txt for description.
-40. fBodyAccJerk-mean()-Y: double: see features_info.txt for description
+40. fBodyAccJerk-mean()-Y: double: see features_info.txt for description.
-41. fBodyAccJerk-mean()-Z: double: see features_info.txt for description
+41. fBodyAccJerk-mean()-Z: double: see features_info.txt for description.
-42. fBodyAccJerk-std()-X: double: see features_info.txt for description
+42. fBodyAccJerk-std()-X: double: see features_info.txt for description.
-43. fBodyAccJerk-std()-Y: double: see features_info.txt for description
+43. fBodyAccJerk-std()-Y: double: see features_info.txt for description.
-44. fBodyAccJerk-std()-Z: double: see features_info.txt for description
+44. fBodyAccJerk-std()-Z: double: see features_info.txt for description.
-45. fBodyGyro-mean()-X: double: see features_info.txt for description
+45. fBodyGyro-mean()-X: double: see features_info.txt for description.
-46. fBodyGyro-mean()-Y: double: see features_info.txt for description
+46. fBodyGyro-mean()-Y: double: see features_info.txt for description.
-47. fBodyGyro-mean()-Z: double: see features_info.txt for description
+47. fBodyGyro-mean()-Z: double: see features_info.txt for description.
-48. fBodyGyro-std()-X: double: see features_info.txt for description
+48. fBodyGyro-std()-X: double: see features_info.txt for description.
-49. fBodyGyro-std()-Y: double: see features_info.txt for description
+49. fBodyGyro-std()-Y: double: see features_info.txt for description.
-50. fBodyGyro-std()-Z: double: see features_info.txt for description
+50. fBodyGyro-std()-Z: double: see features_info.txt for description.